 To evaluate the driver of different extinction values in the broad and narrow components, we look at how the galaxy's median $\Delta A_{\rm V}$ = $A_{\rm V, broad}$ - $A_{\rm V, narrow}$ scales with integrated outflow or galaxy properties.
-There is no correlation between $\Delta A_{\rm V}$ and $\alpha_{\rm bol}$, SFR, the neutral atomic or the molecular outflow mass or mass rate.
-However, the ionized mass outflow rate ($\dot{M}_{\rm OF}$) correlates with $\Delta A_{\rm V}$ (with a correlation coefficient of $\rho$ = 0.84) as shown in Fig. \ref{fig:extinction_delta_correlations} on the left.
+There is no clear correlation between $\Delta A_{\rm V}$ and $\alpha_{\rm bol}$, SFR, the neutral atomic or the molecular outflow mass or mass rate.
+However, the ionized mass outflow rate ($\dot{M}_{\rm OF, ion}$) correlates with $\Delta A_{\rm V}$ (with a Pearson correlation coefficient of $\rho$ = 0.84) as shown in Fig. \ref{fig:extinction_delta_correlations} on the left.
 This correlation appears to be driven by the mass of the ionized outflow (right-hand side of Fig. \ref{fig:extinction_delta_correlations}), as this leads to an even tighter correlation with $\Delta A_{\rm V}$ (correlation coefficient $\rho$ = 0.93).
 Intuitively one might assume that this trend is mainly driven by $A_{\rm V, broad}$, which is proportional to the outflow mass.
 Higher $A_{\rm V, broad}$ gives a higher intrinsic H$\alpha$ luminosity for the same observed H$\alpha$ flux.
 This H$\alpha$ luminosity in turn is proportional to the outflow mass (see equation \ref{eq:mass_outflow}).
 In order to test this hypothesis, we plot the extinction of the broad component ($A_{\rm V, broad}$) as a function of the ionized mass outflow rate and ionized outflow mass in Fig. \ref{fig:extinction_broad_correlations}.
-The trends in \ref{fig:extinction_broad_correlations} are much weaker than in Fig. \ref{fig:extinction_delta_correlations}, hence indicating that the latter are not driven by a potential co-variance between the two axes through H$\alpha_{\rm broad}$.
+The trends in \ref{fig:extinction_broad_correlations} are much weaker than in Fig. \ref{fig:extinction_delta_correlations}, hence indicating that the latter are not purely driven by a potential co-variance between the two axes through H$\alpha_{\rm broad}$.